 September 11, 2001, is a date forever shrouded in pain for Americans.
 The Nation Under Attack exhibit pays respect to the thousands of brave men and women who perished that day.
 A comprehensive list of the victims covers one of the walls, along with a timeline of events leading up to the horrific attack.

 You’ll see a twisted Trade Tower girder and the bullhorn President Bush used to address a shell-shocked crowd at Ground Zero -- somber reminders of a tragedy that will remain etched in the minds of Americans.
 You should allow for at least 25 minutes to pay your respects to the victims inside this moving exhibit.

 Don’t let a pesky growling stomach interrupt your visit to the George W. Bush Museum.
 There are two dining options for you if you’re feeling peckish: Café 43 or the casual Courtyard Café.

 Named in honor of the 43rd President of the United States, Café 43 is the perfect place for exquisitely prepared locally-sourced dishes that change with the seasons.
 Inspired plays on local favorites will tempt your palate, but take note that it closes at 3pm.
 Advance reservations are recommended during the weekend but are not required.

 Grab a Bite at the Courtyard Café

-Discount tickets for the George Bush Library can be purchased through CityPASS, which also gives you a discount to other top Dallas attractions.
-You’ll save almost 40% over gate prices for four of the most popular Dallas tourist hotspots.
-Make your visit to Dallas one amazing experience by saving big with Dallas CityPASS tickets.
+You can get discount admission for the George W. Bush Museum with Dallas CityPASS® tickets, which also gives you a discount to other top Dallas attractions.
+You’ll save almost over gate prices for four of the most popular Dallas tourist hotspots.
+Make your visit to Dallas one amazing experience by saving big with Dallas CityPASS® tickets.